 How the German Prize for Civic Engagement got started

 The German Prize for Civic Engagement was awarded for the first time in 2009 as part of the campaign “Geben gibt.”
 (Rewards of Giving).
-It grew from an initiative of several non-profit associations and organisations, which came together in 2009 as the “Bündnis für Engagement” (Alliance for Engagement).
+It grew from an initiative of several non-profit associations and organisations.
 The campaign introduced citizen engagement to the public domain; it fuelled discussion, nurtured motivation for voluntary engagement and paid tribute to people, organisations and companies that campaign for others through the German Prize for Civic Engagement.

 The campaign ran for two years.
 During this time, the German Prize for Civic Engagement established itself as a national honour for citizen engagement and has continued ever since as a stand-alone project.

 Who’s behind the German Prize for Civic Engagement?